PetarPetrov01/SoftUni-Javascript-Path/React-JS/01.Intro to React and JSX/README.md

 Transforming an online free HTML template into static React components

-The following information is a Readme generated from the app initialization:
+## NOTE: The following information is a Readme generated from the app initialization:
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).